 - Daniels Undergraduate Scholarship Fund

-Each department, School or center has a number of funds that support their activities and student aid:
+Each department, school or center has a number of funds that support its activities and student aid:

 - Franklin L. Burns School of Real Estate and Construction Management

 - Department of Business Ethics & Legal Studies

 - Department of Business Information and Analytics

 - Department of Management

 - Executive Education